hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/cdata/graber.md

 5. **Comprehensive Tests:** The provided tests cover valid input, and now a test for the case where no input is provided.
 This is good basic testing.

-6. **Example Exception Handling (commented out):** A commented-out example demonstrates how to test exception handling using `pytest.raises`.
+6. **Example Exception Handling (commented out):** A commented-out example demonStartes how to test exception handling using `pytest.raises`.
 You would need to replace `"ValueError"` and `"Invalid input"` with the actual exception and error message.

 7. **Clearer Test Function Names:** The test names now more clearly indicate what the test is verifying.